3D Printing: Exciting Technology Advances for Consumers

 For some people, even the cheapest 3D printer is too expensive.
-A new and comparatively inexpensive product should enable many more people to create 3D objects and have fun at the same time.
+A comparatively inexpensive product should enable many more people to create 3D objects and have fun at the same time.

 The company provides free stencils that can be downloaded.
 A person can draw over the stencil with the pen.
 The tracing can then be moved into an upright position.
 Different tracings can be attached to each other with the pen in order to create a complex object.
 The 3Doodler website has an interesting blog showing what people have created with the pen.

 3Doodler Pen Versions One and Two

 Plastic in the Environment